contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/06_manage/01_connectors.md

-APISpark can bring additional features to your existing web API hosted outside of APISpark with the *Connector* cell.
+Restlet Cloud can bring additional features to your existing web API hosted outside of Restlet Cloud with the *Connector* cell.

 # Enhance your web API